Conservative data-driven finite element framework: Data-driven finite element formulations

 In both cases, the iterative process requires a stopping criterion.
 The simplest one would be stop the process if the data search with~\eqref{eq:distance_dataset_dd} or \eqref{eq:distance_dataset_dd_g} finds the same material datapoints at every integration point as in the previous iteration.
 However, in case of a large amount of datapoints being concentrated in a part of the dataset, more iterations do not necessarily provide better results.

 Another option for a stopping criterion is comparing RMS measure of the distance between the field values and the dataset between the two iterations with a prior set tolerance:

-where $\mu(\Omega)$ is the area of the domain $\Omega$ in a 2D case, and its volume in a 3D case.
+where $\mu(\Omega)$ is the area of the domain $\Omega$ in a 2D case.
 A stopping criterion based on choosing the same closest datapoints at all integration points twice~\citep{kirchdoerfer2016data, nguyen2020variational}, corresponds to setting the tolerance for $\varepsilon_d(T, \mathbf g, \mathbf q)$ to zero in~\eqref{eq:rms_D}.